This Is the Biggest Driver of Inequality Between People

 Her speech was about how the West had framed non-states armed organizations as terrorists and hence dealt with them from a military perspective, ignoring the fact that these organizations also performed economic and social roles within their communities.

 If you start shooting at someone’s political representative, it’s normal they get angry.

-We’ve been missing it since NATO invaded Afghanistan and so the idea was to start dealing with these groups from a political, economic, social, AND military perspective.
+We’ve been missing it since NATO invaded Afghanistan.
+The idea was therefore to start dealing with these groups from a political, economic, social, AND military perspective.

 As the event was ending, I googled the girl’s name and stumbled on her resume.

-She had graduated summa cum laude from a bachelor of science in Middle Eastern studies, had subsequently studied an MA and Ph.D. in international relations, and done research at Harvard, had her work published in the NY Times, got multiple grants and awards, spoke English, Italian, Spanish, French, Hebrew, and Arabic and even gave a TED talk (and not one of these shitty TEDx, a real TED talk).
+She had graduated summa cum laude with a bachelor of science in Middle Eastern studies, had subsequently studied an MA and Ph.D. in international relations, and done research at Harvard.
+She had had her work published in the NY Times, got multiple grants and awards, spoke English, Italian, Spanish, French, Hebrew, and Arabic and even gave a TED talk (a real one, not a TEDx).

 After the lecture, I went to tell her her work was super impressive and asked her how she had learned both Arabic and Hebrew.